mhackersu/aws-cdk-platform-sample/README.md

 Buiid Notes:
 - For AWS ECR things, we will have to deal with creds.
-- For a S3 route, we will have to build locally first; We'll need to pass along metadata.
+- For a S3 route, we'll need to pass along metadata.
+- For both routes, we'll need to think about naming and prefixes and suffixes.
 - Might lean here to use an hosted build agent for reasons related to signed provenance.

 # Thinking about CDK